COVID in Germany: Incidence rate passes 300 for first time | DW | 15.11.2021

 Only 67.5% of Germany's population is fully vaccinated.
 The highly contagious delta variant has run rampant through the unvaccinated population as the temperature drops and people stay indoors.

 The number of cases increased by 23,607 over the past 24 hours.
-The total number of cases since the beginning of the pandemic past the 5 million mark on Sunday.
+The total number of cases since the beginning of the pandemic passed the 5 million mark on Sunday.

 The RKI recorded 43 new coronavirus deaths in the past 24 hours, up from 33 from last Monday.
 The overall COVID-19 death toll in Germany now stands at 97,715.